sagnikc395/100xdevs-cohort1/week2/notes.md

 - send can send object -> maps to a JSON.
 - third thing we can send is HTML.
 - browsers job is to render the HTML tag.
+- Text and HTML are similar only ; HTML is parsed by the browser and make it pretty.

+- To send the HTML file directly use res.sendFile with the __dirname .(current directly and path)